li11ianc/household-income-mexican-migrants/04-final-writeup/final-writeup.md

     ##        fit      lwr     upr
     ## 1 893.3224 824.8808 961.764

-For a male who is 39 years old (average age), was born on the Pacific Coast of Mexico, has 6 years of education (average edyrs), first immigrated to the US for 5 years (average duration), and last immigrated to the US for 3 years and 7 months (average duration), and was born in the region of “Bajío”, his predicted wage is $893.32 We are 95% confident that the actual salary falls in the interval of \[824.88, 961.76\].
+For a male who is 39 years old (average age), has 6 years of education (average edyrs), first immigrated to the US for 5 years (average duration), and last immigrated to the US for 3 years and 7 months (average duration), and was born in the region of “Bajío”, his predicted wage is $893.32 We are 95% confident that the actual salary falls in the interval of \[824.88, 961.76\].

     ##        fit      lwr      upr
     ## 1 1611.188 1101.465 2120.911